 Miriam-Rose made her professional debut with the 2011 Columbus Scottish Festival.
-Until recently, she performed with her sisters, The Highland Lassies, in the greater Washington D.C. area and with the rock band Homegrown in Bloomington, Indiana.
 Miriam-Rose has received several awards for her music, including third place at the 2012 National Scottish Fiddle Championship, second place at the 2012 Ohio Scottish Games’ open fiddle competition, and Most Improved Student at the Jink and Diddle School of Scottish Fiddling in 2011.
-She also conducted a workshop on Scottish music and dance at The Georgetown Day School in Washington D.C., and founded the Highland Lads & Lassies Summer Scottish Fiddle and Dance Camp which took place in July of 2011 and 2012 in Silver Spring, Maryland.
+She also conducted a workshop on Scottish music and dance at The Georgetown Day School in Washington D.C., and founded the Highland Lads & Lassies Summer Scottish Fiddle and Dance Camp.
 She is now performing and teaching in the greater Chicago area after graduating from Indiana University’s Jacobs School of Music with a degree in traditional Scottish fiddle music, ballet performance, and business.

 Phil Loranger (bluegrass banjo)